 Crystal Grooms Mangano is a unique talent in the composing world, having honed her skills across a wide variety of television and film projects.
-Her music can most recently be heard uplifting the coming-of-age documentary, Asperger’s Are Us, produced by Mark & Jay Duplass and directed by Alex Lehmann.
-The film premiered at SXSW 2016, with The Hollywood Reporter calling it one of the “strongest entries” in the documentary competition.
+Her music can most recently be heard uplifting the coming-of-age documentary on Netflix, Asperger’s Are Us, produced by Mark & Jay Duplass and directed by Alex Lehmann.
+The score was nominated for a Hollywood Music & Media Award for best documentary score.

 Crystal’s music can also be heard enlivening many projects across the independent film world.
-Her scoring work is featured in the upcoming film Black Widows written by and starring Jordan Elizabeth; and Forced Move starring David Kallaway and Jennifer Pierce Mathus.
+Her scoring work is featured in the films Black Widows written by and starring Jordan Elizabeth; and Forced Move starring David Kallaway and Jennifer Pierce Mathus.
 Upcoming film releases include the independent feature Across the Ocean, the documentary The Repository, and the feature thriller Follow Me starring Keegan Allen.

-Crystal attributes much of her sound to the creative freedom she received while studying film and music at Montana State University.
+Crystal attributes much of her sound and musical approach to the creative freedom she received while studying film and music at Montana State University.
 She currently resides in Los Angeles, where she can be found training for an upcoming marathon or spending rare downtime with her husband, Chris.